RESTORATIVE RESOLUTION SERVICES

 Gayle Desmeules - Master of Arts in Leadership and Training, Q.Med, with 30 years experience mediating and facilitating community development initiatives, and collaborative dispute resolution processes.
 Roster mediator for Alberta Justice and Alberta Municipal Affairs Dispute Resolution Services; Official Partner and Licensed Trainer with the International Institute for Restorative Practices www.iirp.edu

-Skilled in managing complex issues and competing interests regarding interpersonal conflicts, family law act matters, child and family services, workplace, and local government.
+Skilled in managing complex issues and competing interests regarding interpersonal conflicts, family law act matters, child and family services, workplace, local government, Indigenous relations, and community development.
 A proud member of:

 - ADR Institute of Alberta and Canada

 - St. Paul & District Chamber of Commerce

 True Dialogue incorporates a relational approach to practice described in the following: